-As President, Nick leads SJVC in fulfilling its mission and delivering on its vision as he works with a team of senior managers.
-He balances his extensive operations background with leadership abilities to realize strategic long and short- term goals for the College.
-His focus on SJVC's financial sustainability assures stable growth.
-His commitment to strong community relations deepens roots for a shared future.
+As President, Nick leads SJVC with a team of senior managers.
+He balances his extensive operations background with leadership abilities to implement strategic long and short-term goals for the College.
+His focus on financial sustainability assures stable growth while his commitment to strong community relations deepens roots for a shared future.